 When it’s time for dinner, hop on the free, brightly colored hand-painted shuttle bus (you can’t miss them) to Elk Avenue, the core of downtown Crested Butte.
-When bedecked in a fresh blanked of snow, Crested Butte’s charm really comes alive.
+When bedecked in a fresh blanket of snow, Crested Butte’s charm really comes alive.
 Crested Butte locals have fought hard to preserve their town’s history and natural beauty.
-The Victorian-era buildings that were once homes, stables and supply shops in the mining days now house eclectic restaurants, art galleries, sports and toy shops and historic bars.
+The Victorian-era buildings that were once homes, stables, and supply shops in the mining days now house eclectic restaurants, art galleries, sports and toy shops, and historic bars.

 Day 2: Familiarize yourself with Crested Butte’s terrain and enjoy a night on the town